poweredup/blockchain-services/README.md

 TokenPlay Blockchain service that provides connectivity to the Ethereum Network and APIs for the TokenPlay [frontend](https://github.com/blocplay/frontend) application.

+We demonstrate the tokenization of our games via [smart contracts](https://github.com/blocplay/blockchain-services/tree/master/truffle/contracts).

 ## Installation

 Prerequisites: